Lexful

 Building the Design System

-One of my first substantive decisions was to build a proper design system before building the product.
-That's not the obvious call in a founding context, where the instinct is to move fast and clean up later.
-But I've seen what happens when you skip it, and in an environment where engineering velocity is everything, a solid foundation pays back immediately.
+One of my first substantive decisions at Lexful was to build a proper design system before building the product.
+In a founding context, the instinct is always to move fast and clean up later.
+I've seen what that costs, and I made a different call.

-The practical result was that when the engineering team needed a new component or pattern, the design decision was already made and documented.
+The practical result: when engineering needed a new component or pattern, the design decision was already made and documented.
 No back and forth, no inconsistency, no debt.
+And as the product scaled, the system scaled with it.

 Outcomes